Bilal2453/luv-docgen/readme.md

 - "Text Section": Contains text only chunks, this is mainly the introduction of luv and the map of content at the very beginning.

-- "Class Sections": This is most of the docs, a section for each class luv has to offer, consists of 3 main sub-sections:
+- "Class Section": This is most of the docs, a section for each class luv has to offer, consists of 3 main sub-sections:
   - A list of classes it inherits from.
   - A descrption.